A Few More Tang Poems

 Startled cries burn our insides

-How to know it’d be twenty years
+How to know that it’d be twenty years

 Before I entered your hall again